When you were a kid, you probably loved birthdays. Cake and presents and being king or queen for the day made you feel special, didn’t they?

 So they work, mostly.

-I recently celebrated my birthday and received a flurry of email messages and offers.
-Yes, that did make me feel special.
+My birthday is in July and I always receive a flurry of email messages and offers.
+Yes, that does make me feel special.
 But some offers are more special than others.
 Here are my three suggestions to do birthday wishes right:

 1. Give something of value, no strings attached